capytaine/capytaine/docs/theory_manual/green_function.rst

 where :math:`S_0(\xi)` is the reflection of :math:`\xi` across the free surface :math:`S_0(\xi) = (\xi_1, \xi_2, -\xi_3)`.

 The newly introduced term is a similar to the Rankine term :math:`\frac{1}{|x - \xi|}` except one point has been mirrored across the free surface, and is thus referred to as the `reflected Rankine term`.
-It is singular when `x = S_0(\xi)`, which only appends when computing the interaction of a panel horizontal on the free surface with itself.
+It is singular when :math:`x = S_0(\xi)`, which only appends when computing the interaction of a panel horizontal on the free surface with itself.
-Note that for horizontal panels on the free surface, there is another singularity in :math:`\mathcal{G}^+(kr, kz)` which needs to be handled.
+Note that for horizontal panels on the free surface, there is another logarithmic singularity in :math:`\mathcal{G}^+(kr, kz)` which needs to be handled.

 .. note::
    For convenience, the reflected Rankine term :math:`\frac{1}{|x - S_0(\xi)|}` can also be written as :math:`\frac{1}{|S_0(x) - \xi|}`.